-Together with Saratoga Springs, Troy, and Schenctady, Albany forms the Capital District, which in turn is made up mostly of the Albany-Schenectady-Troy MSA.
+Together with Saratoga Springs, Troy, and Schenectady, Albany forms the Capital District, which in turn is made up mostly of the Albany-Schenectady-Troy MSA.
 This is the 4th largest MSA in the state of New York and the 58th largest in the U.S. with a population of 870,000.
-The largest metropolitan area has a population of 1.17 million.
+The largest limit of metropolitan area around this city has a population of 1.17 million.

 Albany has always been a city of immigrants.
 Originally it was settled by immigrants from Germany and the Netherlands, although the English overtook the city at the beginning of the 19th century.
 By the mid-19th century, immigrants from Ireland outnumbered almost all other ethnicities.
 Later Italians and Poles rose to a majority.
 In the 20th century, the African-American population began to grow.
-In 1950, African-Americans accounted for 3% of the population, which doubled by 1960 and again in 1970.
+In 1950, African-Americans accounted for 3% of the people, which doubled by 1960 and again in 1970.
 By 2010, the African-American population was 30%.

+The most common ancestry groups in Albany are Irish (18%), Italian (12%), German (10%), English (5%), and Polish (4%).
 Albany is noted for having a population that reflects the characteristics of the U.S. consumer population as a whole, more so than any other major city.
 In fact, Albany is one of the most common test markets for new products.

 Albany Population Growth

 35 counties in New York experienced a population decline from 2010 to 2013, although downstate New York and Albany experienced population growth.
 While far from the fastest-growing region in the state, the Capital Region continues modest population growth, according to recent census estimates.
 Between 2010 and 2013, the region grew by 2,430 immigrants.